Land for Sale in Kendal

 Filter results

-7.7 acres of Agricultural Land for sale in Strickland Ketel
+7.7 acres of Redevelopment Land for sale in Strickland Ketel

-7 acres of Agricultural Land for sale in Selside and Fawcett Forest
+7 acres of Farmhouse for sale in Selside and Fawcett Forest

 Price